qwo/blog/content/post/all-things-open.md

 ![BoxCar](/allthingsopen/all-things-open-2.jpg)
 Arcades and Brews hosted by PayPal.
 [BoxCar Barcade](https://theboxcarbar.com/)

 The event went by very quickly and I had an amazing time.
 I would definitely go again.
 The organizing team did a wonderful job and went all out to build a great conference.
-Next  It will be on a Sunday, Monday, Tuesday next year in will be on October 22-24, 2017.
+Next  It will be on a Sunday, Monday, Tuesday next year and will be on October 22-24, 2017.